A guide to the best things to do in Ardennes, Belgium on a weekend break

 You can’t leave the Ardennes region in southern Belgium without having visited at least one of its legendary Trappist abbeys.

-There are a few trappist abbeys in the Belgian Luxembourg province, but we opted to visit the imposing Orval abbey.
-Surrounded by lush forests, Orval abbey is close to the French corner an one of the remotest corners of Belgium.
+There are a few Trappist abbeys in the Belgian Luxembourg province, but we opted to visit the imposing Orval abbey in the Gaume region, south of the Ardennes.
+Surrounded by lush forests, Orval Abbey is close to the French corner and one of the remotest corners of Belgium.
 It’s an absolute oasis of peace, tranquility and spirituality.

 Supporting the Cistercian regulations, the monastery boasts a cheese factory, bakery and confectionery.
 All of their products can be found in the restaurants or grocery shops in the Ardennes region.